6 Ways Insurance Agents Should Be Texting with Clients (Plus Templates)

 When it’s time to find an agent, people either ask around for referrals, or scour online reviews.
 Sometimes they do both.
 In fact, 90% of people say online reviews influence their buying decisions.

-Getting reviews, then, is an important part of growing your business.
-Reviews are also important to showing up in local search results.
+Getting reviews, then, is an important part of growing your insurance company.
+Reviews are also important for seo and showing up in local search results.
 And texting is the best way to get reviews!

 Less than 15% of insurance-related emails are opened.
-Of those opened, about 8% earn a click-through, which is not very effective for getting reviews.
+Of those opened, about 8% earn a click-through, which is not very effective open rate for getting reviews.

 If you want to turn happy clients into great online reviews, texting is the way to do it!

 All you need to do is get your review link (follow this guide to get it: How to Get More 5-Star Online Reviews for Your Business).
-Then text happy clients politely asking for reviews on Google, Facebook, or wherever people are most likely to find you.
+Then text happy clients politely asking for reviews on Google, social media, or wherever people are most likely to find you.

 6. Share pictures to expedite applications and claims.